paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 8. Put your SD card in your computer, then copy over `sysNAND.bin` and `emuNAND.bin` to a safe folder on your computer, you will need them later
 9. Delete `emuNAND.bin` from your SD card; do not delete `sysNAND.bin`
 18. Reinsert your SD card into your 3DS, press start, then boot your 3DS into EmuNAND using any CFW (if you followed Part 3 of this guide, you can do this by launching CakesFW from the homebrew launcher)
+11. **MAKE SURE YOU ARE IN EMUNAND (IF YOU FOLLOWED PART 3, MAKE SURE THAT YOU DO NOT SEE THE SYSNAND FOLDER)**
+10. Update your **EmuNAND** to the latest version using system settings if it is not already
+11. Open the eShop at least once to allow it to initialize databases
 19. Launch the Health and Safety Application (which is now FBI) on EmuNAND
-20. Navigate to `hblauncher_loader.cia` and press A to install
+20. Navigate to `TinyFormat.cia` and press A to install
-21. Press home to exit FBI, then launch the Homebrew Launcher using the home menu icon
+21. Press home to exit FBI, then launch TinyFormat using the home menu icon
-6. Open TinyFormat
 7. Press Y to format **EmuNAND**
 8. Reboot back into EmuNAND and complete initial setup *without* signing into your Nintendo Network ID
-9. **Repeat steps 21 through 26, this is not optional (in other words, you must TinyFormat your EmuNAND twice - if you do not, your device may brick when you downgrade)**
+9. **Repeat steps 24 through 28, this is not optional (in other words, you must TinyFormat your EmuNAND twice - if you do not, your device may brick when you downgrade)**
 10. Remove any TWL modifications done to the device or sysUpdater will throw an error (most users will not have to worry about this)
-10. Update your **EmuNAND** to the latest version using system settings if it is not already
-11. Open the eShop at least once to allow it to initialize databases
 19. Launch the Health and Safety Application (which is now FBI)
 20. Navigate to `sysUpdater.cia` and press A to install